SpringBoardMentor193s/SentinelNet/documentation/linear_regression.md

 - Requires those assumptions (above) to hold true.

 ---
 PS: I have included a pretty basic implementation of linear regression on two different datasets and compared their accuracy and efficieny.
-Do check it out !
+Do check it out in the /notebooks folder !
 ---